Covid 19 coronavirus: Watch live - Ministry of Health's Ashley Bloomfield to give update

 Both were among a group of 20 residents with dementia who'd been transferred to Burwood Hospital.

-Director of public health Caroline McElnay said yesterday the vulnerabilities of the people in Rosewood Rest Home group meant further deaths or serious illnesses couldn't be ruled out.
+Director of public health Caroline McElnay said yesterday the vulnerabilities of the people in Rosewood rest home group meant further deaths or serious illnesses couldn't be ruled out.

 "What we're seeing sadly in New Zealand, but also what we have seen overseas, is the impact Covid-19 has on that particularly frail and vulnerable group."